Foods that Clog Your Arteries

 That’s why it’s very important to follow a balanced diet that’s rich in raw fruits and vegetables to avoid processed foods and to do physical activity.

-Processed meats like sausages, hot dogs and bacon, for example, not only contain high levels of saturated fats, but also added salt that make them even worse.
+However, as investigations show, processed meats like sausages, hot dogs and bacon, for example, not only contain high levels of saturated fats but also added salt.

 - Eating these products more than twice a week contributes to the development of cardiac diseases.

-Just one fried chicken wing has 10 grams of fat and 160 calories.
-Before cooking poultry, it’s recommended that you remove the skin.
-If you want to fry it, do so with olive oil or cooking spray and not butter.
+Just one fried wing has 0.35 ounces of fat and 160 calories.
+Before cooking poultry, we recommend that you remove the skin.

 Many of the foods that we eat on a daily basis contain trans fat or partially hydrogenated fatty acids.
-They are one of the main causes of clogged arteries.
+They are one of the main causes of clogged arteries and cardiovascular illnesses, as a study published in the Pakistan Journal of Medical Sciences highlights.

-- They are mainly found in processed foods, in margarine, in baked goods and frostings.
+- We can mainly find them in processed foods, in margarine, in baked goods and frostings.

 When you go grocery shopping, we recommend that you take a look at the labels to inform yourself about hydrogenated oils that are used for that particular product.